dinakaranonline/blog/_posts/2020-05-10-MicroServices-Getting-Started.md

 ### Microservices From Infrastructure Point of View

 Think Microservices , Think Containers.
-And with containers coming into the picture , a PAAS solution seems to be mos obvious choice.
-This is generally the view point.
+And with containers coming into the picture , a PAAS solution seems to be most obvious choice.
+So the moment microservices is being considered, it brings along with a fairly large number build , deployment and run time challenges that is normally associated with distributed application architectures

+### Who takes the decision for Microservices

+One of the biggest challenges is  taking a decision around going towards the Microservices route.
+Application Developers are traditionally well aware of building monolith applications and Infra Operation Team is well versed with deploying monolith using the well established industry best practices.
+But with microservices, there is an air of ambiguity - it is no longer a decision that cannot be taken either application developers or ops team in isolation.
+Only people who understands all the different aspects of building microservices - be it from application architecture , infrastructure and DevOps will be able to understand fully the intracices and nuances associated with building microservices.

+In my personal view , with the advent of cloud and provisiioning of new services and resources is becoming more and more easy.
+Application Developers crossing their bounded context and learning more about infrastrucutre and devops would be the most preferred way to understand and pick microservices.
+They will still need infra ops and devops team, but one person having end-to-end is extremely important for understanding scale , complexity and challenges associated with architecture , design , implementation and management of services.